 Welcome to Year 6

-During this term homework will be project based, allowing the children to
+During this term homework will continue to be from the SAT text books the

-aspects children can work on to improve maths fluency, as well as spelling
+the key arithmetic aspects children can work on to improve maths fluency, as

 choices, both fiction and non-fiction.
 The following web-sites support any

 reading the children carry out in school and during guided sessions

 P.E for Year 6 is Monday afternoon and where possible this term will take place outside,as the focus is games.
 It is really important the children have both indoor and outdoor kit ( see planner ) to allow them to take a full and active part in this important lesson.

 If you do have any questions or concerns about how your child is progressing within the class; please do not hesitate to get in touch.
 You can place a message in your child's planner or send a message to the school office.
 Please ensure planners are signed over the weekend, ready for Monday morning.